-Apple Pay on Mac
+You get Apple Pay on the Mac

 Apple Pay icons will now appear on the buy pages of certain merchants - all you need do is verify your purchases with Touch ID on your iPhone, or using your Apple Watch.
 Apple Pay on Mac was made available in the UK from Sierra's launch, as well as in the US, Canada, Australia, China and Singapore.

 You can Auto unlock your Mac with your Apple Watch

 Some Apple fans were hoping that macOS Sierra would bring for the ability to unlock a Mac using the Touch ID fingerprint scanner on an iPhone.
 Instead, Apple announced something that's arguably a lot more convenient, albeit targeted at a smaller market: the ability to proximity-unlock your Mac with your Apple Watch (if the watch has been unlocked - and it may have been auto-unlocked by its companion iPhone in turn, somewhat ironically).

 Universal Clipboard, a new addition to the Continuity suite of features covering interaction between Mac and iOS devices, is a great way to copy and paste data between devices.
 Whatever you copy on one of your devices - Mac, say - will be sent wirelessly to the clipboard on your other devices.

 iCloud will sync your Desktop and Documents across all your Macs